harvardnlp/sent-conv-torch/README.md

 # Sentence Convolution Code in Torch

-This code implements Yoon's sentence convolution code in torch with GPUs.
+This code implements Kim (2014) sentence convolution code in torch with GPUs.
 It replicates his results on existing datasets, and allows training of models on arbitrary other text datasets.

 ## Quickstart